kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 There are few things in policies syntax Kuma can figure out without requiring user to specify them explicitly.
 The syntactic sugar is very important as it allows user to not specify zone's name and namespace explicitly in the policy's yaml.

+We don't want to change `spec` on the fly, because it might be surprising for user to see completely different resource in the store.
+Also, in case of the future changes in the logic, it's preferable to store the less explicit version.
+But we probably have to implement a new feature in the Inspect API that allows viewing the most explicit version of the resource.

 #### Empty namespace in `to[].targetRef`